 1. If this is your first Q4 experience, you may have noticed that your sales haven't yet started to soar.
 That isn't unusual.
-While most of the corporate world divides the year into quarters starting in October, Amazon sellers consider November to January the "true" Q4.
+While most of the corporate world divides the year into quarters starting in October, Amazon sellers consider Nov., Dec. and Jan. the "true" Q4.
 In other words, don't be alarmed if your sales figures are still modest because the real rush has not yet begun.

-7. Always strive to pay less for your inventory.
+8. Always strive to pay less for your inventory.
 One example is discounted gift cards.
 My favorite online discount gift card source is Raise.com.
 It's not your only option, though, so I encourage you to shop around to find a good fit for you.
 Buying discount gift cards to major retailers such as Target, Big Lots, Marshall's, Walmart and Walgreen's gives you more to invest in your inventory, which in turn leads to larger profits.
 For online purchases I also use eBates.com to get cash back, and Honey to automatically apply online coupon codes.
 (See more of my cost-cutting ideas here).

-8. Stock up on packing supplies and office materials.
+9. Stock up on packing supplies and office materials.
 You aren't discounting anything for the holiday season, and neither do shops that sell packing tape, address labels, shrink-wrap, age range labels, or any other essential supplies for toy and game sellers.
 Now is the time to get your packaging station organized and well stocked.
 I get a wide variety of Priority Mail boxes (even large ones) FREE at USPS.com, this packaging tape and these assorted poly bags from Amazon, my extra large/large boxes (to ship my inventory into Amazon) from my local Uhaul, and various small to medium boxes from Uline.